jtaby/Waldo/README.md

 - Download Waldo.zip and put the .app in your Applications folder
 - Launch Waldo.app to install the Vim plugin
-- Open MacVim.app and trigger Waldo using the `<leader>f` mapping
+- Open MacVim.app and trigger Waldo using the `<leader>f` mapping.

+  **NOTE**: `<leader>` is a programmable prefix for commands.
+By default, it's '\' (backslash), though you can change it in your .vimrc file.

 *NOTE:* If you do not have your `.vim/` folder in your home directory, you must manually place Waldo.vim (found inside the .app package) in your `.vim/plugins` directory.

-*NOTE:* Make sure you `cd` into your project folder.
-If you don't, then the window won't start-up and you won't get any feedback.
-I am trying to get that fixed for 0.4
+*NOTE:* Make sure you `cd` into directory you want to search.

-## Known Issues
-- Sometimes on first launch, the app crashes.
-I can't get this to reproduce reliably and am working towards fixing it.
-A simple restart of Waldo should fix it.
-Sorry for any inconvenience.

 ## Changelog

+### Version 0.4
+- Fix crashes introduced in 0.2
+- Rename "literal match" to "regex"
+- Rename "case sensitive" to "ignore case"
+- Code Refactoring
+- Opening Waldo without specifying a project path in the command line will present an "Open" dialog
+- Launch as menu item only
+- Thanks to [alloy](http://twitter.com/alloy) for helping!

 ### Version 0.3
 - Rename project to Waldo (previously known as VimAck)